-Catch limits for by-catch species groups (macrourids, rajids and other species) are defined in Conservation Measures 41-01 and 33-03 and provided in Table 3.
+Catch limits for by-catch species groups (Macrourus spp., skates and rays, and other species) are defined in Conservation Measures 41-01 and 33-03 and provided in Table 3.
 The total by-catch in SSRU 882H and in each of the Research Blocks is defined in Annex 41-10/A.